CSV Files in Amazon S3

 To use this connector, you'll need:

-- An AWS root or IAM user with the
+An AWS root, IAM user or role with the

 Configuration

-Use the below properties to configure the materialization, which will direct one or more of your Flow collections to your bucket.
+Use the below properties to configure the materialization, which will direct one or more of your Estuary collections to your bucket.

 Properties